FAQSFREQUENTLY ASKED QUESTIONS

 Do flowers have to be fresh to press?

 Yes!
 Fresh flowers press best and we always try and press wedding pieces soon as they arrive for the best quality and colours for your final artwork.

-My bouquet is already dry, can you use it?
+My bouquet is already dry, can you press it?

 Typically no, as the flowers will crumble if put under and kind of pressure.
 But if you have saved or pressed flowers and would like to have us frame them send a few photos and we will be able to tell if they are possible to frame.

-Yes! a $50 deposit is required for wedding bouquets to hold you spot for your wedding date.
-Space is quite limited during peak wedding season (July-October) so please contact us soon as possible for availability.
+Yes! a $100 deposit is required for wedding bouquets to hold your spot for your wedding date.
+Space is quite limited during peak wedding season (June-October) so please contact us soon as possible for availability.